Lesson Activity One: Human Timeline

 Lesson Activity Three

 Distribute excerpts of these four primary source documents representing a range of public opinions about Abraham Lincoln and his assassination.
-Full details for each document can be found on Remember Lincoln.
+Full details for each document can be found on Remembering Lincoln.

 Students should annotate each document using the Annotation Symbol Guide on page 12.
 After annotating each document, students then write their own diary entries as if they were hearing about the Lincoln assassination in real time (in 1865) explaining their reactions to the news, based on the documents they have read.
 Students should first brainstorm using the worksheet on page 13.